theastroscout/jscompose/README.md

 # JSCompose
-Compose Your JavaScript Files Into **One Bundle** Including Required Files
+Compose Your JavaScript Files Into **One Bundle** Including Required or Imported Files

 <br/>